publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptIII/sptb/m__us_usc_t19_s1676.md

     (b) __Modification of agreements on basis of consultations__

-        At the direction of the President, the administering authority shall modify a quantitative restriction agreement as a result of consultations entered into under subsection (a) of this section.
+        At the direction of the President, the administering authority shall modify a quantitative restriction agreement as a result of consultations entered into under subsection (a).

     (c) __Special rule regarding agreements under__  __[__  __section 1671c(c)(3) of this title__  __][/us/usc/t19/s1671c/c/3]__